-To enhance the international mindedness of all members of the school community by promoting awareness of intercultural understanding and interconnectedness between the local and global community.
+To enhance the international mindedness of all members of the school community by promoting awareness of intercultural understanding and their role as global citizens.

 Student Development

 To encourage the holistic development of our students in Christian character, leadership, service, and personal skills based on the IB Learner Profile and school IGNITE values.